samier/property_datatable_test/README.md

       php artisan db:seed

-- Run below command to generate the application key
+- Run below command to generate the application key.

       php artisan key:generate

-- If the OS is linux then don't forgot to give permission to storage folder
+- If the OS is linux then don't forgot to give permission to storage folder.

       sudo chmod -R 0777 storage/

-- Run below command once to start the project in browser
+- Run below command once to start the project in browser.

       npm run dev

 - Now the application is running.
-Move to the browser and open the URL provided in the **.env** file in the key **APP_URL**
+Move to the browser and open the URL provided in the **.env** file in the key **APP_URL**.